Predicting Subway Passenger Flows under Incident Situation with Causality: Related Work

 \subsection{Summary}

-In summary, very few studies address passenger flow prediction for subway systems under incident conditions.
-And these existing works primarily apply deep learning models, often with simplistic assumptions about which passenger flows are impacted by subway incidents.
+In summary, existing works about passenger flow prediction under incident situation primarily apply deep learning models, often with simplistic assumptions about which passenger flows are impacted by subway incidents.
 These studies do not delve into how incidents affect passenger flows in detail, and the interpretability of their models is generally limited.
+Besides, other methods using passenger choice models to infer subway passenger flow under incident conditions typically rely on socioeconomic attributes, which may be unavailable during real-time subway operations.
+Studies using simulation methods for passenger flow evolution might impose overly simplistic or unrealistic rules on passenger behavior.
+Therefore, our paper adopts real passenger flow data, which could be complement to them.

-Moreover, most existing literature about the impact of incidents on subway systems focuses on network vulnerability, often relying on simulations or complex network methods that may not fully reflect real-world subway operations.
-Besides, their research questions are pretty different compared with the questions proposed in this work.
+Literature about the impact of incidents on subway systems focuses on network vulnerability, often relying on simulations or complex network methods that may not fully reflect real-world subway operations.
+Besides, their research questions are different compared with the questions proposed in this work.
 Some studies evaluate the impact of incidents on passenger flow using predictive models, comparing predicted normal conditions with actual passenger flow during incidents.
-However, these studies lack analysis from causality.
-Besides, they can only calculate these differences after incidents ended.
+However, these studies lack causality analysis.
+Additionally, they can only calculate these differences after incidents ended.